porsche-design-system/porsche-design-system/packages/components-js/src/components/layout/grid/grid.design.md

 ![Porsche Design System grid architecture](./assets/grid-viewports.png)

 ## Grid breakpoints
-Breakpoints are predefined points at which the content is changed to ensure an optimised layout on all screen sizes.
+Breakpoints are predefined width points at which the layout can be changed to fit the corresponding screen size.
 Within the layouts for Porsche web experiences, we use the following main breakpoints, derived from statistical data on browser size usage:

+- 480px
 - 760px
 - 1000px
 - 1300px
 - 1760px

-### Breakpoint usage

 It is highly recommended to stick to the defined breakpoints, especially for general elements like headers or footers.

-As for other components or modules, not every individual breakpoint has to be used.
-And also vice versa: if more breakpoints are needed for a specific component, you are free to add more.
-Please ensure that every additional breakpoint has a minimum gap of 100px to the existing main breakpoints (in order to avoid "breakpoint overload").
+But not every individual offered breakpoint has to be used.

 ### Optimising for defined viewport sizes